Looking for some easy Father’s Day gifts for kids to make? It’s summer, so you may not have a lot of time to spend creating something for Dad.

 To attach the lacing to the split ring, fold the lacing strip in half.
 Thread the folded (loop) end of the lacing through the split ring.
 Bring the ends of the lacing through the loop end and pull tight.
 (This is called a cow hitch or girth hitch knot.)

 Invite your child to thread beads on the lengths of lacing.
 We found that we needed to use a plastic needle to clean out the holes in some of the wooden beads before threading.

 When your child finishes putting on beads, tie each end with a simple knot.
 Trim the ends of the lacing if needed.

 The keychain will hold up well to everyday use.
 Mine never came apart as I used it.

-- Use any type of lacing, cord, or yarn you choose; we liked using the leather lacing because it was durable and a little unusual.
+- Use any type of lacing, cord, or yarn you choose.

 - Use any types of beads you want.
 The wooden ones were interesting and different (and neutral rather than bright colors).

 - Instead of purchasing split rings, remove the split ring from an unused keychain.